 Siu Ho Wan Water Treatment Works extension, Hong Kong

-WSD Consultants Management Division chief engineer Percy Hau says creating a collaborative environment among the client, project manager and contractor was in line with the NEC’s ‘spirit of mutual trust and co-operation’, which was of critical importance for the successful delivery of the project.
-‘The project team has made a concerted effort, which includes working in a joint site office, wearing site uniforms with the same project logo, and holding weekly partnering meetings, regular team-building events and partnering workshops so as to promote collaborative spirit.’
+Percy Hau, Chief Engineer of the WSD Consultants Management Division and NEC project manager, says creating a genuinely collaborative environment across the client, project manager and contractor was central to the project's delivery approach and directly aligned with NEC's requirement to act in a spirit of mutual trust and co-operation.
+'The project team has made a concerted effort, which includes working in a joint site office, wearing site uniforms with the same project logo, and holding weekly partnering meetings, regular team-building events and partnering workshops so as to promote collaborative spirit.'

 Benefits of using NEC